10 practical ways to stay positive - it’s good for your health!

 Like many doctors I have a commitment to make sure you get the medical attention that you need and that’s why I am still here for you during this challenging time.

-Here’s how I can help new patients who may be struggling to gain access to their usual GP’s
+Here’s how I can help my existing and new patients who may be struggling to gain access to their usual GP’s

 - I can offer a remote consultation using simple to use online technology